 PESTICIDE NOTIFICATION: NYS Law requires all schools to provide written notification to all parents, faculty, and staff if certain pesticides are used on school grounds.

 SCHOOL DELAYS/CLOSING: Announcements of school delays, closings, or early dismissals will be immediately broadcast over local radio and television stations.
-Parents can also check our school’s website, TrinityCatholicSchool.net or our FaceBook page.
+Parents can also check our school’s website, TrinityCatholicSchool.net or our FaceBook and Instagram page.

-TELEPHONE: Students may only make phone calls from the Main Office with permission from the principal.
+TELEPHONE: Students may only make phone calls from a school phone with permission from the secretary or under supervision of a teacher.
 No call may be made for forgotten items.